BDC Hamburger Icon

 Offer competitive nonsalary benefits.

-For example, flexible benefits that focus on health and wellness have become a popular demand these days, including remote work opportunities, flexible scheduling, mental health resources, employee assistance programs, unlimited sick days, and financial planning services.
+For example, flexible benefits that focus on health and wellness have become a popular demand these days, including remote work opportunities, flexible scheduling, mental health resources, employee assistance programs, unlimited sick days and financial planning services.

 You can also offer low-cost fringe benefits that prioritize employee learning and development, such as mentor programs, career coaching, skill development services, clear career paths and online learning opportunities.
 These perks show potential employees that you’re invested in them and their growth within the company.
-Another affordable way to show you value your employees is by creating a culture of diversity, equity and inclusion.
+Another affordable way to show your employees is by creating a culture of diversity, equity and inclusion.
 Employee resource groups can help here as well.

 Spend some time working through these possibilities.
 What can you do to enhance the allure of working for your company?
 If you’re trying to accomplish this in a cost-effective manner, think about work-life balance.
 Many employees are willing to sacrifice a bigger paycheck if they have the opportunity to stay home with a sick child, take off early on Friday afternoon for a weekend trip, or work remotely when they’re feeling under the weather.
 Consider feedback from your current staff on ways to create a better work-life balance.